-- 1. How can a pump draw water by suction and expulsion? - 2.
-What is each part like? - 3.
-What are the functions of syringe and three-way tube?
+Some engineering questions for pupils to think about, as following: 1.
+How can a pump draw water by suction and expulsion?
+2. What is each part like?

+3. What are the functions of syringe and three-way tube?

+Inquiry Materials

 basins

+Procedure

+1. Observation

-i.
-Observe a sucker hook and try to fix it against the wall, or use a plastic sucker to open a drawer or cabinet, think about how it works.
+i.Observe a sucker hook and try to fix it against the wall, or use a plastic sucker to open a drawer or cabinet, think about how it works.